 Returns the inverse of the standard normal cumulative distribution.
 The distribution has a mean of zero and a standard deviation of one.

-Probability is a probability corresponding to the normal distribution.
+Probability Required.
+A probability corresponding to the normal distribution.

 If probability is nonnumeric, NORMSINV returns the #VALUE! error value.